jenr24G/blog/voting-results-instructions.md

 ## Calculation of Mina's On-Chain Voting Results

-We will describe in detail how to calculate the results of Mina's on-chain stake-weighted voting for `MIP1` during epoch 44
+We will describe in detail how to calculate the results of Mina's on-chain stake-weighted voting!

 ## Overview